offen/offen/docs/running-offen/running-offen.md

 docker run --rm -it -p 9876:9876 offen/offen:latest demo -port 9876
 ```

 Head to `http://localhost:9876` and start your testing.
+You can log in using the account `demo@offen.dev` and password `demo`.